 Career Exploration, Leadership, & Life Skills (C.E.L.L.S.) is the youth development umbrella that houses a palette of semi-sequenced science, technology, engineering and mathematics (STEM) and leadership programs.
 Girls try on different STEM-related identities and are given the space to explore their own development through multiple pathways.
+To see the schedule and locations for our various teen programs, visit the Teen Sites tab of our locations page.

 Junior Mentoring is a leadership program where upper-middle and high school girls serve as co-teachers and mentors in K-8th grade science clubs.
 Junior Mentors also participate in a job preparation program once a month to learn and practice teamwork, communication skills and other critical 21st century skills.